 You cannot deactivate “BC” or “HR” objects though as these are classed as always necessary and cannot be simplified via SU25.
 We highly recommend not to change the defaults.
 You can, however, adjust check indicators in SU24 for your purposes and implementation of the control concept you need.

-If you try to save a change in SU24 for an authorization proposal which conflicts with that in SE93 (the backend table of these additional checks is TSTCA), then you will get a message that the “Data was automatically corrected.”
+If you try to save a change in SU24 for an authorization proposal that conflicts with that in SE93 (the backend table of these additional checks is TSTCA), you will get a message indicating that the “Data was automatically corrected.”

-You cannot maintain values in SU24 which conflict with these “additional start authorizations” required.
-As an example, there is no way to enter FB01 in display only mode if you cannot at least create journal entries for some company code.
+You cannot maintain values in SU24 that conflict with these “additional start authorizations”.
+As an example, you cannot enter FB01 in display only mode if you cannot at least create journal entries for a company code.
 The program will not even start, and SU24 will be automatically corrected back to the minimum which it needs.

-Using the tips from these first three blogs you will typically still be at 99% field completion of your roles.
-However, you now have a better understanding of how to make the initial investment in maintaining SU24 correctly.
-This results in reducing the maintenance you have to do in the long-run.
-More tips & tricks on how to do it will follow soon in the next blogs.
+Using the tips from these first three SU24 Tips & Tricks articles you can achieve a 99% field completion rate of your roles.
+Plus, you should now have a better understanding of how to make the initial investment in maintaining SU24 correctly.
+As a result, you will have less maintenance effort in the long run.

 Previously in this series: